BilkentCompGen/tardis/README.md

 Docker Usage
 ============

-To build a valor Docker image
+To build a TARDIS Docker image

 	cd docker